dcernst/PinyonsPines/course2023.md

 - Neutral roll out for the first 4.5 miles.
 Folks can start riding at their own pace after the group crosses Mountain Dell Road.
 - The short and long routes overlap for the first 97 miles.
 - **Important:** It's a long way from the start to the first reliable water.
 Moreover, it's likely to be hot after dropping down off the rim into Sedona/Cottonwood.
 Be sure to start with enough water!
 - **Mile 37-41:** Be careful descending Casner Mountain Trail!
 This is the most serious part of the route.
-Its harder getting to this point than you'd expect.
+Word on the street is that the descent is in rough shape.
+Also, its harder getting to this point than you'd expect.
+- **Mile 25:** West Fork of Oak Creek.
+Consider filling up on water here.
+It's still a long way to Cottonwood.
+Water needs to be filtered/treated.
+- **Mile 31:** Stock tank on right side of road just before making left turn.
+Water needs to be filtered/treated.
 - **Mile 65.5:** Verde Valley Bicycle Company is right on route.
 Several restaraunts nearby.
 - **Mile 66.5:** 24 hour Maverick.
 Prepare for the long climb ahead!
 - **Mile 77.5:** Copper Chief Spring is a piped spring on the right.
 No guarantees that this spring is still flowing.
 Water needs to be filtered/treated.